 Your go-to-market strategy requires verified contact data alongside ad campaigns

-You want account-based marketing with company data and intent signals
+You want account-based marketing with company data and proprietary intent signals

-Your team needs sales intelligence, CRM enrichment, and advertising from a single vendor
+Your team needs CRM enrichment and advertising from a single vendor

 You're targeting specific buying committees, not anonymous website visitors

-In this case, consider ZoomInfo: an AI GTM platform that combines B2B data (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails) with native advertising, buyer intent signals, and AI-powered go-to-market execution, giving B2B teams the intelligence to know who to target and the channels to reach them.
+In this case, consider ZoomInfo: an all-in-one AI GTM Platform that combines B2B data (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails) with native advertising, proprietary buyer intent signals, and go-to-market execution, giving B2B teams the intelligence to know who to target and the channels to reach them.

 We've included a detailed pricing comparison with ZoomInfo in this review, as the strongest option for B2B teams needing data-driven advertising and go-to-market intelligence in one platform.